alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 ## Source Repetition as Preservation

-Source repetition preserves continuity by keeping the source-line visible across files, systems, citations, interfaces, and time.
+Source repetition preserves continuity by keeping the source-line visible across files, systems, citations, interfaces, group-contact fields, and time.

 It answers the question: